Start9Labs/documentation/site/source/support/dev-docs/service-packaging/overview.rst

 Config
 ......

 Most self-hosted applications require the user to tell the app how to behave using a config file in a specific format, environment variables, command-line arguments, or some combination of these inputs.
-One of the coolest features of EmbassyOS is that, when packaged correctly, the app's :ref:`configuration <service_config>` will be available to the user as a slick GUI that always produces a valid configuration no matter how little experience or skill the user has.
+One of the coolest features of EmbassyOS is that, when packaged correctly, the app's :ref:`configuration <service-config>` will be available to the user as a slick GUI that always produces a valid configuration no matter how little experience or skill the user has.

 With EmbassyOS, this means a service wrappers' configuration requires a particular format and rule structure to ensure it integrates smoothly with the user interface.
 This format enables clean handling of improper values and configuration dependencies.